SondosElMoataz/Would-you-rather/README.md

 This is done using the  starter code for the final assessment project for Udacity's React & Redux course.

+To install the dependencies run: npm install and to stat the project run: npm start

 The Project is a game where a user gets to choose only one choice for each poll created by him and other users Users can't re vote for the same poll once again
 Users may create new polls and post them to others